bluffingo/OpenSB/README.md

 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.
 1. Import the database template found in `sql/` into the database you want to use.
 1. Run the `compile-scss` script available in the tools directory to generate the required stylesheets.
-You may find Dart-Sass here at https://sass-lang.com/install/.
+You may find Dart-Sass here at https://sass-lang.com/install.
+Ruby Sass is deprecated, do not use it.

 ### Production specific (partially outdated)
 1. Use Linux for anything related to production.